Mohammad-Dwairi/Self-Driving-Car/README.md

-# Self-Driving-Car
+# Self-Driving-Car Applied Deep Learining
-Self Driving Car simulation built with Tensorflow and Keras neural network library.
+Self Driving Car simulation built using Tensorflow and Keras neural network library.
-The model is connected to Udacity Self Driving Car Simulator using Flask framework and socketio.
+The model is connected to Udacity Self Driving Car Simulator using Flask web-framework and socketio.